 Planning for Growing Enrollment

 LMSD enrollment is at its highest levels in more than 40 years.
 Opening day enrollment in 2018 was approximately 8,700 students for the first time since the early 1970's.
-LMSD is now the fastest-growing District in Pennsylvania by total number of students over the past eight years and enrollment could surpass 9,300 students in the next ten years.
+LMSD is the fastest-growing District in Pennsylvania by total number of students over the past eight years and enrollment could surpass 9,300 students in the next ten years.
 Growth has been in line with projections on aggregate, but several trends require careful monitoring, including slightly higher-than-expected growth at the elementary level.
-Across the District, multiple schools are at or nearing capacity and need additional classroom space to accommodate students.
+Across the District, multiple schools are at or nearing capacity and require additional classroom space to accommodate students.

-In addition to facilities and parking considerations, enrollment growth will affect programmatic planning, staffing, transportation, scheduling and other key school functions.
+In addition to facilities and parking considerations, enrollment growth affects programmatic planning, staffing, transportation, scheduling and other key school functions.
 The District is already working to address and plan for potential impacts in these areas.

 For more information on enrollment growth and its impacts, please visit the links and resources in this section.